harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-Although the `tags` variable is specified in `global_variables.tf`, you should always specify critical variables using `.tfvars` Files (keep in mind that those will not go to source control!).
+Although the `tags` variable is specified in `global_variables.tf`, you should always specify critical variables using `.tfvars` files (keep in mind that those will not go to source control!).
 Add `local.tfvars` and provide specify `tags` as shown below.

 ```hcl
 tags = {